 Even in the church, people call into question the truth of the Word of God and call into question the ministry of Jesus, specifically His death and resurrection.
 Some would say the book of Genesis is fiction; that Adam and Eve were not real people, the flood did not happen, and there was no crossing of the Red Sea.
 Did God actually say?
 Some say Jesus dying as our substitute to satisfy the wrath of God is cosmic child abuse.
 Still, others have said the resurrection isn’t literal.
 And there are those, even in the church, who say you can go to heaven without putting faith in Christ, those who say you can join Christianity and other religions.
 None of which is true according to the Bible.
 The fact of the matter is, God did actually say.
 He said sixty-six books worth of words and believers and non-believer’s alike will be judged according to how we responded to the gospel, the message that Jesus is the Christ, the Son of the living God (Matthew 16:16-17, John 20:30-31).
 When it is seen as humble not to speak definitively because everyone has “their truth” and there are no absolutes, the Bible declares The truth.
 The Bible tells us who God is and what He requires.
 It does not allow us to make God into our image, and it doesn’t matter if God’s Word offends our sensibilities; God is God, and we are not.
 He is holy and righteous, and we are sinners in need of redemption.

 We may see ourselves as good, it is popular to think we are all basically good, but that is not what the Bible teaches.
 We are all born into sin, and that is why we need a savior, and that savior is Jesus Christ.
 Jesus also said that He is the resurrection and the life, the good shepherd, and the light of the world (John 11:25, 10:14, 8:12).
 Jesus made it clear who He was.
 He was not just a good man or a moral teacher; He is the Son of God.
-John 1:1-4 and 14 ESV “In the beginning was the Word, and the Word was with God, and the Word was God.
-2 He was in the beginning with God.
-3 All things were made through him, and without him was not any thing made that was made.
-4 In him was life, and the life was the light of men.
-14 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
+John 1:1-4 and 14 TLV “In the beginning was the Word.
+The Word was with God, and the Word was God.
+2 He was with God in the beginning.
+3 All things were made through Him, and apart from Him nothing was made that has come into being.
+4 In Him was life, and the life was the light of men.
+14 And the Word became flesh and tabernacled among us.
+We looked upon His glory, the glory of the one and only from the Father, full of grace and truth.”
 Jesus was from the beginning; Hebrews 11:3 tells us that the Word of God created the universe, Colossians 1:17 says all things are held together by Him.
 Jesus is full of grace and truth.
 He is the way the truth and the life.
 John 10:9 says He is the door; if anyone enters by Him, they will be saved.

 The only way to the Father, the only access to heaven, and the only redemption from sin and the Hell we deserve is found in Jesus Christ.

-Luke 13:24-30 ESV ““Strive to enter through the narrow door.
-For many, I tell you, will seek to enter and will not be able.
-25 When once the master of the house has risen and shut the door, and you begin to stand outside and to knock at the door, saying, ‘Lord, open to us,’ then he will answer you, ‘I do not know where you come from.’
-26 Then you will begin to say, ‘We ate and drank in your presence, and you taught in our streets.’
-27 But he will say, ‘I tell you, I do not know where you come from.
-Depart from me, all you workers of evil!’
-28 In that place there will be weeping and gnashing of teeth, when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God but you yourselves cast out.
-29 And people will come from east and west, and from north and south, and recline at table in the kingdom of God.
-30 And behold, some are last who will be first, and some are first who will be last.”
+Luke 13:24-30 TLV “Make every effort to enter through the narrow door; for many, I tell you, will try to enter and will not be able.
+25 Once the Master of the household gets up and shuts the door, and you’re standing outside and begin knocking on the door, saying, ‘Master, open up for us,’ then He will say to you, ‘I don’t know where you come from.’
+26 Then you will start to say, ‘We ate and drank in Your company, and You taught in our streets.’
+27 But He will say, ‘I tell you, I don’t know where you come from.
+Get away from Me, all of you evildoers!’”
+28 “There will be weeping and the gnashing of teeth when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God, but you yourselves thrown out.
+29 And they will come from the east and west and from the north and south, and they will recline at table in the kingdom of God.
+30 And indeed, some are last who shall be first, and some are first who shall be last.”

-Matthew 7:13-14, 21-23 ESV “Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-14 For the gate is narrow and the way is hard that leads to life, and those who find it are few.
-21 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-22 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-23 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
+Matthew 7:13-14, 21-23 TLV ““Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and those who enter through it are many.
+14 How narrow is the gate and difficult the way that leads to life, and those who find it are few.”
+21 “Not everyone who says to Me, ‘Lord, Lord!’ will enter the kingdom of heaven, but he who does the will of My Father in heaven.
+22 Many will say to Me on that day, ‘Lord, Lord, didn’t we prophesy in Your name, and drive out demons in Your name, and perform many miracles in Your name?’
+23 Then I will declare to them, ‘I never knew you.
+Get away from Me, you workers of lawlessness!’”